-You may be a graffiti writer or street artist that hides in the shadows, and wants to take over some corporate high visibility spaces.
-You may be a member of the public who just wants to open corporate ad spaces in the city, and remove the offending advertisements.
-Or you may be an activist that wants to raise awareness to your struggle by using the advertising space as a way of reaching the public.
-Whatever your reason, one thing is clear, a city with less ads, more public art and a mixture of stories and voices in public space is a healthier and more representative city.
+You may be a graffiti writer or street artist that hides in the shadows and wants to take over some corporate high visibility ad spaces.
+You may be a member of the public who just wants to open corporate ad spaces in the city and remove the offending advertisements.
+Or you may be an activist that wants to raise awareness of your struggle by using the advertising space as a way of reaching the public.
+Whatever your reason, one thing is clear: a city with fewer ads, more public art and a mixture of stories and voices in public space is a healthier and more representative city.

-The right to author, change, create and recreate the public spaces in which we inhabit, share and live in is a fundamental right for all people that coexist in communities, no matter what size.
-The multinational corporations that own these spaces didn't ask you or any member of the public for consent before they took over every city in the world with adverts.
+The right to author, change, create and recreate the public spaces that we inhabit, share and live in is a fundamental right for all people that coexist in communities, no matter what size.
+The multinational corporations that own ad spaces didn't ask you or any member of the public for consent before they took over every city in the world with adverts.
 You have the right not to be constantly advertised at, especially in public space.
-So don't ask their permission, it's your right to take their spaces back.
+So don't ask their permission, it's your right to take thse spaces back.
 Plus climate change is happening, so maybe it isn't the best idea to keep constantly telling people to buy shit all the time, everywhere.
 Just sayin'.

-Within this manual is a selection of the research and practices that have been created by artists in several countries around the world who have worked hard to learn about these spaces, find the keys, test the processes and find easy, risk free ways to take over these ad spaces.
+Within this manual is a selection of the research and practices that have been created by artists in several countries around the world who have worked hard to learn about these spaces, find the keys, test the processes and develop easy, riskfree ways to take over these ad spaces.
 Essentially we have done the hard work so you don't have to.

-Thanks to globalisation, you can now spend around £12, and get access to over 100,000 ad spaces across the world, instantly.
+Thanks to globalisation, you can now spend around £12, and get access to over 100,000 ad spaces across the world.
 Over the last few years Brandalism, PublicAdCampaign, Special Patrol Group and other friends around the world have installed thousands of artworks in ad spaces in various countries.
-We've also never been caught ;).

-We have written this guide because we want to encourage you to take these spaces back and use them to share your creative, social and politcal ideas or artworks with the public.
+We have written this guide because we want to encourage you to take these spaces back and use them to share your creative, social and political ideas or artworks with the public.
 If you are a street artist, graffiti writer or tagger, you couldn't get your artwork in a more public spot.

-All we ask is - just don't be a dick, and put anything racist, sexist or detrimental to anyone other culture, gender, race or religion in the spaces that you reclaim, adverts already do this all the time.
+All we ask is: just don't be a dick, and put anything racist, sexist or detrimental to any other culture. gender, race or religion in the spaces that you reclaim.
+Adverts already do this all the time.
 We're better than that.